SSWConsulting/SSW.Rules.Content/rules/store-your-secrets-securely/rule.md

 * Dynamically cycles secrets
 * Access granted based on Azure AD permissions - no need to 'securely' share passwords with colleagues
 * Can be used to inject secrets in your CI/CD pipelines for non-cloud solutions
+* Can also be utilized for on-premise secrets management by accessing it over a secure network connection to centralize and protect sensitive data.

 Cons: